f5devcentral/f5-automation-labs/docs/class2/module4/lab1.rst

           }
        }

-   - This is a Jenkins Pipeline file, which we'll be inputing into a Pipeline deployment via our Jenkins Toolkit.
+   - This is a Jenkins Pipeline file, which we will be inputing into a Pipeline deployment via our Jenkins Toolkit.

-   - The file should be human readable even without Jenkins experience, a ``stage`` can be thought of as a step in the Pipeline (or a work-   center in manufacturing terms), right after the stage is its name, followed by some commands.
-Since the super-netops-container is running    this Jenkins installation locally we can use local mappings to file structure.
+   - The file should be human readable even without Jenkins experience, a ``stage`` can be thought of as a step in the Pipeline (or a work-center in manufacturing terms); right after the stage is its name, followed by some commands.
+Since the super-netops-container is running this Jenkins installation locally, we can use local mappings to file structure.

-   - In more common deployments the Jenkins file would be stored in a SCM (like Github) and called during like a polling timer, build/ Pull    request, or some other kind of scripting launch.
+   - In more common deployments the Jenkins file would be stored in a SCM (like Github) and called during an Event (Build/Pull Request) or a Polling Timer, or even some other kind of scripting launch.

-   - Testing in Pipeline before executing code with tools like ``linter`` or python scripts can make sure formatting is valid and reduce errors    from happing during build.
+   - Testing in Pipeline before executing code with tools like ``linter`` or python scripts can make sure formatting is valid, reducing errors from happening during builds.

 Our installation also has some Slack calls.
 Which we will setup next.